-Has Sony, in June 2021, several months after release, finally got around to resolving the issues with Rest Mode?
-That’s the big question we’ll be looking at in this article.
+Has Son finally got around to resolving the issues with the PS5 Rest Mode?
+That's the big question we'll be looking at in this article.

 What is the issue with PS5 Rest Mode?

-More or less from day one, there have been numerous reports of problems with Rest Mode.
+More or less from day one, there have been many reports of problems with Rest Mode.

-Issues range from DualSense inputs not being recognised by the console, to saved games being lost, to really serious crashes that require a system rebuild via Safe Mode.
-There are even concerns that some consoles being bricked as a result of Rest Mode.
+Issues range from DualSense inputs not being recognised by the console, to save data being lost, to really serious crashes that require a system rebuild via Safe Mode.
+There are even concerns that some consoles are being bricked because of Rest Mode.
 So it is by no means a trivial issue.

 The cause is also unclear.
-Some have speculated that it was linked to specific games, Spider-Man: Miles Morales was particularly prominent.
-Others have suggested that it was linked to plugging in an extended storage USB.
+Some have speculated that it was linked to specific games; Spider-Man: Miles Morales was particularly prominent.
+Others have suggested there is a link to plugging in an extended storage USB.
 But whatever the cause, there was no definitive culprit.

-Sony meanwhile, has been resolutely silent on this point.
-They haven’t really acknowledged that there is even an issue, despite all the stories that appear on a quick Google search.
-None of the patches and hotfixes seem to make any reference to Rest Mode either.
-So we remain a little bit in the dark as to whether or not they have actually addressed this.
+Sony, meanwhile, has been resolutely silent on this point.
+They haven't really acknowledged that there is even an issue, despite all the stories that appear on a quick Google search.
+None of the patches seems to make any reference to Rest Mode either.
+So we remain in the dark as to whether they have actually addressed this.

 Is PS5 Rest Mode safe yet?

 Maybe.
 It really depends on who you listen to.
 One website earlier this year reported improved stability, resulting in fewer glitches and crashes.
 But fewer is not the same as zero.
-More recently, others have stated that:
+More recently, others stated: